n5¶

 }

-attribute is not recommended, however, since it is less
+The pixelResolution attribute is not recommended, however, since it is less

 widely supported and requires all dimensions to have the same base unit.